Friday 6th June 2025 ~ Issue 16

 School Fees

-Statements have been sent home today.
+Statements were sent home last week.
 All school accounts for 2025 are due and payable by 30/06/2025.
 This does not apply if you have a regular payment plan in place or if you have recently spoken to Helen about your fees.
 Please send final payments into the office as soon as possible.

 If you are having difficulties in paying your account please contact Helen or Terrielynn.
 Thank you.
 Helen